What do we mean by investing in PlusPlus?

 - no significant payment arrears with other agencies / government organizations.

 How much interest do the entrepreneurs pay?

-The interest that agricultural and food entrepreneurs pay to PlusPlus is low compared to the risk.
+The interest that agricultural entrepreneurs pay to PlusPlus is low compared to the risk.
 This underlines our mission.
 With affordable financing, our entrepreneurs can grow and innovate.
 And that means more jobs and food supply: 1 +1 = 3!

 What is the impact of PlusPlus?

 PlusPlus gives entrepreneurs in the agricultural sector and food chain in Africa, Asia and Latin America direct access to affordable loans.
 This allows them to grow their business and make it more sustainable.
 And it is precisely these companies that are an important driver for food production and employment for both women and men.
 This way, PlusPlus contributes directly to food production and food processing for the local and international market, creating local jobs and improved incomes for employees and small-scale farmers.
 In this way we indirectly contribute to food security, sustainability, better living conditions for employees and small-scale farmers as well as the reduction of poverty.

 By sharing knowledge and partnerships at a local and international level, PlusPlus wants to contribute to sustainable change in the system.
 By setting a good example, we want to encourage both local banks and other financial institutions to develop affordable financial products for companies in the agricultural sector and the food chain.

 In relation to the Sustainable Development Goals of the United Nations, PlusPlus actively contributes: